outerbounds/terraform-aws-metaflow/aws/terraform/modules/metaflow/README.md

 - an API to record and query past executions (`metadata-service`)
 - orchestrated processing (`step-functions`)

-Depends on the output of the project `infra`.
+Depends on a VPC that has been previously set up.
+The output of the project `infra` is an example configuration of a VPC that can be passed to this module.

 ## ECR